gowthamsundaresan/seo-growth-tools/README.md

 python main.py
 ```

-Once you've published your site and your articles are live, update Supabase with the published articles:
+The `manual/article_updates.json` file gets updated with every article that's created.
+Once you've published your site and your articles are live, update Supabase with the data of these published articles:

 ```bash
 python update_db.py